NIUaard/em-map-analysis/README.md

 # AWA linac characterization

 ## Description
-characterize the beam-dynamics properties in a cavity (1D, and 3D)
+Characterize the beam-dynamics properties in a cavity (1D, and 3D) based on early work with A. Halavanau and T. Xu

 ### file list:
 - field for ASTRA :